 Long-term removal is an extremely serious step, which should not be undertaken hastily or for less than compelling reasons.
 Such a step could have profound consequences for the affected student and his or her class, as well as any new class or teacher to which the student may then be assigned.
 For these reasons, long-term removal should not ordinarily be considered or implemented except after a thorough consultation, including a thorough consideration of alternatives between the teacher(s) and the building principal or designee.
-For the same reasons, long term removal should not ordinarily be considered on the basis of a single incident.
+For the same reasons, long term removal should not ordinarily be considered or single incident.
 Unlike short term removal, the ultimate decision regarding long-term removal rests with the building administrator.
+Long term removal, the teacher should so notify the building administrator in writing.
+Such statement should set forth as clearly and completely as possible

-Where a teacher believes that the best interests of the student and/or the class require long term removal, the teacher should so notify the building administrator in writing.
-Such statement should set forth as clearly and completely as possible (1) the basis for the removal request; (2) the alternatives, approaches, and other steps considered or taken to avoid the need for the removal; (3) the impact, positive and negative, on the removed student; and (4) the impact, positive and negative, on the rest of the class.
+- the basis for the removal request; - the alternatives, approaches, and other steps considered or taken to avoid the need for the removal; - the impact, positive and negative, on the removed student; and - the impact, positive and negative, on the rest of the class.